- 1 What Is The Best Comforter To Keep You Cool?

 The Siberian goose down comforter is a myth as Siberian geese are endangered species.
 No part of these animals is allowed to be sold.
 Some providers of so-called Siberian goose down comforters have even admitted to the Down Association of Canada that the product name is only used for marketing and trade.

 This doesn’t mean products that use the term Siberian goose down for marketing purposes are bad.
 Most of them use Hungarian goose down, one of the best fillings available.
 Just make sure you don’t fall for the name itself to evaluate the quality.

 Why are European fillings expensive?

-Which is better?
-Goose down or duck down?
+Which is better: goose down or duck down?

 With regards to warmth and insulation, they are equal.
 But when it comes to breathability, goose down is better.

-If you often find yourself too hot under a blanket even in fall or winter, you’re a warm sleeper.
+How do I know if I’m a warm sleeper or cold sleeper?If you often find yourself too hot under a blanket even in fall or winter, you’re a warm sleeper.
 If you feel cold without a blanket even during warm nights, then you’re a cold sleeper.

+What is the best down comforter to buy?
+Choosing the best down comforter is a tricky task because everyone has different preferences and different body warmth.
 You might feel cold at room temperature when I feel perfectly warm.
-In other words, your preference will not be exactly the same as mine.
+In other words, your preference might not be the same as mine.

 Nevertheless, this article will help you determine your own preference about the best comforters so you can decide which type of down comforter you should look for.